eyalzh/react-headless-chatbox/README.md

 yarn add react-headless-chatbox
 ```

-## Example:
+## Code Example

-The following code uses tailwind to style the chatbox, as shown in the example above.
+The following code example uses tailwind to style the chatbox, as shown in the image above:

 ```jsx
 import { useState } from "react";